 - 1. Diet.
-Reduce dietary fat.
-Increase fruit and vegetables, in particular, cruciferous vegetables (bok choy, broccoli, brussel sprouts, cabbage, cauliflower).
-You should reduce the amounts of beer consumption, although moderate wine consumption may reduce your risks of bowel cancer.
-If you wish to take a supplement, then consider calcium, folic acid and possibly selenium vitamins, which may reduce the risk of bowel cancer by 30-40%. - 2.
-Increased physical activity and reduced smoking. - 3.
-Regular faecal occult blood testing. - 4.
+Follow a Mediterranean style diet.
+Reduce dietary fat and red meat intake.
+Increase oily fish consumption.
+Increase fruit and vegetables (bok choy, broccoli, brussel sprouts, cabbage, cauliflower), particularly fibre and resistant starches.
+You should also reduce the amounts of alcohol consumption. - 2.
+Dietary supplements: If you wish to take a supplement, then consider calcium, folic acid and Vitamin D and possibly magnesium have been shown to reduce the risk of colorectal cancer. - 3.
+Aspirin and Non-steroidal anti-inflammatory medication have been shown to reduce the risk of colonic polyps and cancer by 20-40%. - 4.
+Increased physical activity.
+It is recommended that 30 minutes of strenuous activity will reduce your colorectal cancer risk. - 5.
+Ceasing smoking. - 6.
+Regular faecal occult blood testing. - 7.
 Regular screening colonoscopy with removal of polyps will reduce your risks of bowel cancer by 80-90%.
 The frequency of this depends on your family history and whether you have had polyps in the past.

-You should have a colonoscopy performed if you develop symptoms of bleeding from the bowel, anaemia, change in bowel habit, especially a recent one; or recent onset of abdominal pain.
+You should have a colonoscopy performed if you develop symptoms of bleeding from the bowel, anaemia, change in bowel habit, or recent onset of abdominal pain.

-EEC CHARTER OF PATIENT RIGHTS AND RESPONSIBILITIES
+CHARTER OF PATIENT RIGHTS AND RESPONSIBILITIES

-PATIENT RIGHTS
+PATIENT RIGHTS: